DataFire/Integrations/integrations/generated/google_content/README.md

 ### AccountStatusAccountLevelIssue
 * AccountStatusAccountLevelIssue `object`
   * country `string`: Country for which this issue is reported.
+  * destination `string`: The destination the issue applies to.
   * detail `string`: Additional details about the issue.
   * id `string`: Issue identifier.
   * severity `string`: Severity of the issue.